harishbhashyam06/project/README.md

 This project was completed by a team of **three members**:

-> ⚠️ _Replace the placeholder names below with your actual names before submission._

 - **Member 1 – \<Harish Bhashyam\>**
   - Collected and organized the **PlantVillage** dataset.